palmoanalua/palmoanalua.github.io/basketball.md

 ----------------------------------
 Welcome to the Moanalua Athletic Club (MAC) Basketball program!
 The MAC Basketball program is primarily for youth residing in the Moanalua area (Fort Shafter to Red Hill and mauka of the freeway), or attending Moanalua Elementary or Middle Schools.

-The 2022-2023 MAC Basketball season is scheduled to run from January through the middle of March, 2023.
-Practices can start December 5, 2022 and games should start in early January 2023.
+The 2022-2023 MAC Basketball season is scheduled to run from January 7, 2023 – March 18, 2023

+Cost: $50.00 (Primarily for uniforms & team equipment) We need Coaches & Assistant Coaches!!!
+Also team moms.
+Coaches’ & Assistant Coaches’ child or children given priority for placement

 Program Information
 -------------------